Non-Emergency Transport Booking Criteria

 The underlying principle for all patient transport should be that patients should have a clear medical need that makes travel by public transport, taxi or private car implausible.

-All Enquiries (Phone)
+All Enquiries (except Surrey Downs)

 Patients who are eligible will broadly fit into the following groups: